 Lauren Weintraub, M.D.

-Dr. Lauren Weintraub is an Assistant Professor of Pediatrics at Albany Medical College and a Pediatric Hematologist/Oncologist at the Melodies Center for Pediatric Cancer and Blood Disorders at Albany Medical Center.
+Dr. Lauren Weintraub is an Associate Professor of Pediatrics at Albany Medical College and a Pediatric Hematologist/Oncologist at the Melodies Center for Pediatric Cancer and Blood Disorders at Albany Medical Center.

 She received her Bachelor of Arts in child development at Tufts University and her medical degree at Tufts University School of Medicine.
 Dr. Weintraub completed her residency and internship at Mount Sinai Hospital in New York City, where she earned the Kurt Hirschhorn Award for Excellence in Pediatric Research.